anipalur/gce-a-levels-bot/.github/SECURITY.md

 Instead, please open a ticket in the `#tickets` channel in our server.

-We will try our best to respond within 24 hours.
-If you do not receive a response within 24 hours, please send a DM to `anipalur` on Discord.
+We'll try our best to respond within 24 hours.
+If you don't receive a response within 24 hours, please send a DM to `anipalur` on Discord.

-Please include as much of the following information to help us understand and resolve the possible issue:
+Please include as much of the following information to help us understand and resolve the possible issue.

 - A brief description of the issue.
 - Full paths of the source file(s) related to the issue (if applicable).
 - Step-by-step instructions to reproduce the issue.
-- The impact of the issue, e.g. how a bad actor might exploit the issue.
+- The potential impact of the issue, e.g. how a bad actor might exploit the issue.

+Thanks!